TL;DR

 Further details about visitor capacity, safety measures, and the potential impact of environmental factors remain to be announced by the Serpentine Foundation.

-PVC strands art sculpture
+PVC strand sculpture

 As an affiliate, we earn on qualifying purchases.